zilexa/Homeserver/maintenance/README.md

 - Remove the lines containing `/media/backup2/...` if you are not planning on connecting a USB disk occasionally.
 This will also prevent warnings/errors when the disk is not connected.

 #### Step 2: Create the snapshot location and backup target location folders
-- Snapshots (timeline backups) of system will go in `/mnt/systemroot/timeline`.
+- For timeline backups of the system, snapshots will be stored in `/mnt/systemroot/timeline`.
-- Snapshots of cache/data disk go to `.timeline` in the disk root, hidden for security.
+- For timeline backups of the cache/data disks, snapshots will be stored in each disks root, `.timeline` folder, hidden for security.
-- The target for backups is your `/mnt/backup1/`.
+- The target for backups is your disk mounted at `/mnt/backup1/`, it should not be part of your MergerFS pool.
 2.1.
 Mount the filesystem root of the system disk and the backup disk.
 ```
 sudo mount /dev/nvme0n1p2 /mnt/system-root -o subvolid=5,defaults,noatime,compress=lzo